zonemaster/zonemaster/docs/internal-documentation/distrib-testing/Ubuntu-nodjs-build-environment.md

 # Ubuntu nodjs Build Environment

 The requirements to build the Zonemaster-GUI distribution zip file are nodejs and npm.
-Below are instructions to create such an build environment on Ubuntu.
+Below are instructions to create such a build environment on Ubuntu.

 Nodjs and npn are available from the [Node.js] official website.
 Minimal version of Nodejs is 10.0 but install the latest LTS version available.
 The process has